Nickolas-Hernandez/vuebalance/README.md

-# Finely
+# VueBalnce

-**Finely** is a simple, elegant personal finance tracker built with Vue.js and the Composition API.
+**VueBalnce** is a simple, elegant personal finance tracker built with Vue.js and the Composition API.
 Easily track your income, expenses, and spending habits—all in a clean, responsive interface.
 Built to sharpen Vue 3 skills while offering practical, real-world functionality.

 ---